zynxhealth/documentation/README.md

 > Wherever `API_KEY` is referenced below, replace it with the unique key that was emailed to you.
 >
-> Examples for provide for both JSON and XML.
+> Examples are provided for both JSON and XML.
 Just update the Accept header.

 ###### Order Sets
 ```